SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Introduction

-In response to the growing demand for real-time 3D object detection in autonomous driving systems, researchers have concentrated on developing faster and more accurate techniques, transitioning from point-based methods to grid-based approaches to further enhance performance and efficiency for real-time applications~\cite{qi2018frustum, shi2019pointrcnn, yang2019std}.
-Point-based 3D object detection, such as F-PointNet~\cite{qi2018frustum}, extracts point-wise features directly from point clouds, learning locality among neighboring points through hierarchical sampling and grouping.
-However, point-based feature learning necessitates computationally inefficient search processes and exhibits sensitivity to point density and distribution.
-In contrast, grid-based 3D object detection quantizes point clouds into 3D grid voxels and extracts features via sparse convolution~\cite{zhou2018voxelnet,yan2018second}.
-For instance, SECOND~\cite{yan2018second} employs submanifold convolution~\cite{graham2017submanifold} to construct output features sparsely, focusing solely on the coordinates of the input features.
-This restrictive output construction improves object detection speed but remains inefficient due to the rare computation of sparse 3D voxels.
+In response to the growing demand for real-time PC-based 3D object detection in autonomous driving systems, researchers have concentrated on developing faster and more accurate techniques, transitioning from point-based methods \cite{qi2018frustum, shi2019pointrcnn, yang2019std} to grid-based approaches \cite{zhou2018voxelnet,yan2018second,lang2019pointpillars} to enhance performance and efficiency for real-time applications.
+The grid-based 3D object detection quantizes point clouds into 3D grid voxels to derive features through convolution operations.
+Specifically, PointPillars~\cite{lang2019pointpillars}, the foundational grid-based approach simplifies neighborhood search with two techniques: (1) a bird's-eye-view (BEV) encoding that aggregates voxels vertically into \textit{pillars}, or sparse vectors of channel elements, and (2) the densification of sparse pillars into a pseudo-image for GPU-friendly feature extraction using 2D convolution (Conv2D).
+As a result, PointPillars has become a prominent backbone for fast 3D object detection~\cite{wang2020pillar, zhou2020end, sun2020scalability, li2021lidar,yin2021center, shi2022pillarnet}.
+However, its densification approach overlooks the inherent sparsity of pillar encoding, which usually represents only $5\%$ of the dense pseudo-image, resulting in unnecessary computation.